jmark99/accumulo-website/tour-jshell/conditional-writer2.md

  7. User 2 sets key `id0001:location:home` to `1007 Mountain Drive, Gotham, NY`

-In this situation the changes made by User 1 are lost, ending up with `1007 Mountain Drive, Gotham, NY` instead of `1007 Mountain Dr, Gotham, NY`.
+In this situation the changes made by User 1 are lost, ending up with `1007 Mountain Drive, Gotham, NY` instead of `1007 Mountain Dr, Gotham, New York`.
 To correctly handle this, Accumulo offers the [ConditionalWriter].
 The ConditionalWriter atomically checks conditions on a row and only applies a mutation when all conditions are satisfied.